swsnu/swppfall2019/hw3/README.md

   Response with a JSON having a list of dictionaries for each comment's `article`, `content`, and `author`.
 The value of the `article` and the `author` must be the `id` of the article and the author but not the `title` and her `username`.
 - POST `api/article/:article_id/comment`:

   Create a comment with the information given by request JSON body and response with `201`.
-Requested JSON body should be included in response's content.
+Posted comment (with it's assigned id) should be included in response's content as JSON format.
 - GET `api/comment/:comment_id`:

   Response with a JSON having a dictionary for the target comment's `article`, `content`, and `author`.
 The value of the `article` and the `author` must be the `id` of the article and the author but not the `title` and her `username`.
 - PUT `api/comment/:comment_id`:

   Update the target comment with the information given by request JSON body and response with `200`.
-Requested JSON body should be included in response's content.
+Updated comment (with it's id) should be included in response's content as JSON format.
 - DELETE `api/comment/:comment_id`:

   Delete the target comment and response with `200`.
 When deleting a comment, other users, articles and comments **must** not be deleted also.